Matt Vierling Player Props: Tigers vs. Marlins

 Matt Vierling At The Plate

-- Vierling is hitting .265 with 10 doubles, two triples, seven home runs and 24 walks.
+- Vierling is batting .268 with 10 doubles, two triples, seven home runs and 24 walks.

-- Vierling has reached base via a hit in 46 games this year (of 79 played), and had multiple hits in 19 of those games.

-- In 16 games this season (20.3%), Vierling has picked up an RBI, and in six of those games (7.6%) he had more than one.
+- Vierling has driven in a run in 16 games this season (20.0%), including six games with more than one RBI (7.5%).
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.